Naturseptime/wordle-solver/README.md

 For each guessed word, the program also outputs the possible worst hint.
 So one could play a two-player-variant of Wordle where one player want to solve the riddle quickly and another player tries to slow him down by giving bad hints.

+## Solution methods

+On each step the program searches for the best word for this step under following condition:

+If we split the solutions into categories corresponding to the different 3⁵ possible hints, the largest of these categories should be minimal size.